France–Holy See relations: 19th century

 The Concordat of 1801 was a reflection of an agreement between Napoleon Bonaparte and Pope Pius VII that reaffirmed the Roman Catholic Church as the majority church of France and restored some of its former civil status.

 After Napoleon's defeat, the Papacy approved of the neo-royalist Restoration and opposed the Carbonaris and other secret societies.
 The revolutions of 1848 had a largely negative impact on relations between the two States, and Pius IX publicly deplored them.

+Following the British Empire's defeat of China in the First Opium War (1839-1841), China was required to permit foreign missionaries.
+The unequal treaties gave European powers jurisdiction over missions and some authority over Chinese Christians.
+France sought to frame itself as the protector of Catholics in China, which in turn led to a sustained diplomatic dispute with the Holy See about who had authority over Chinese Catholics.

 After Pius IX's death in 1878, relations became sour between secularists and Catholics who were mostly monarchists, but pope Leo XIII did his best to reconcile the two opposite factions in French society, in what historians have called the ralliement by recognising the republic.

 20th century

 The early 20th century was a very difficult time in France-Vatican relations because of tensions over church-state separation (laicité) and anticlericalism, which were condemned by Pius X, and which led to the freezing of relations.
+Diplomatic relations were broken by the French government in 1904.

+In 1917, France blocked the Holy See's efforts to establish diplomatic relations with the Republic of China.
+As a result, Vatican interests in China were represented by an Apostolic Delegate (which does not have formal diplomatic status) until the 1940s.

-However, relations were renewed after the First World War and had very much improved under the presidency of Charles de Gaulle.
+Relations between France and the Holy See were renewed after the First World War in 1921 and had very much improved under the presidency of Charles de Gaulle.
 There was controversy over relations under the Vichy regime, because the regime rewarded the Church even though bishops often opposed antisemitism.

 Although Giscard D'Estaing had been considered as a conservative Catholic (he was from the Union for French Democracy (UDF), which was a centre-right Christian democratic party), it was under his conservative government that laws on abortion and contraception were legalised.

 Relations with the François Mitterrand's Socialist government were also chilly because the Socialist government planned to further secularize private schools (defunded the schools which run by the Catholic Church) and functionaries, massive demonstrations making it change its mind.
 John Paul II deplored the dechristianization of France; in one of his pilgrimages, he famously said, "France, what have you done of your baptism?"